Fabalin/stock_analysis/README.md

 ![Runtime of Original AllStocksAnalysis Code](https://github.com/Fabalin/stock_analysis/blob/main/Resources/GreenstocksOGTime.PNG)

-This code ran within a tenth of a second and is a tenfold increase in runtime from the refactored code.
+This code ran close to half of a second and is a five fold increase in runtime from the refactored code.
 This is due to the number of loops utilized to run the analysis and cycle through all the rows of data multiple times.

 #### Refactored Code

-The refactored code features a single loop that cycles through the rows of data once. to complete the analysis and uses the tickerIndex variable as a reference that unifies the 4 arrays created.
-These arrays are the tickers, totalVolume, starting and ending prices.
-Each array stores the data specific to the ticker that is identified by the tickerIndex variable.
-Finally, after storing the data based on the ticker idenfied, the tickerIndex variable would be increased to shift the analysis and store the analyzed data into a different index of the totalVolume, starting and ending prices arrays.
+The refactored code features a single loop that cycles through the rows of data once. to complete the analysis and uses the ticker index variable as a reference that unifies the 4 arrays created.
+These arrays are the tickers, total volume, starting and ending prices.
+Each array stores the data specific to the ticker that is identified by the ticker index variable.
+Finally, after storing the data based on the ticker idenfied, the ticker index variable would be increased to shift the analysis and store the analyzed data into a different index of the total volume, starting and ending prices arrays.
 This would effectively allow the program to loop through the data once to complete the analysis for all tickers.

 ## Summary